gFulvio/CASPER-MV/README.md

 - High-Level: uses a sequence of actions to identify the user's goal;
 - Supervisor: sends all information to GPT-4 to advise the user (You need your own AZURE OPENAI API paid account credentials to use this or you can change it with an API of your choice (llama, openai, groq, ecc)!!!!);

-These modules correspond to four classes that you will find in the Scripts folder.
-Information is passed from one module to another through the CASPER Script in the GameObject Agent.
+These modules correspond to four scripts that you will find in the Scripts folder and attached to the Agent game object.
+Information is passed from one module to another through the CASPER script attached to the Agent.

 ### Test scene
 The test scene is set in a kitchen.
 The Agent can recognize one of the following user goals: